thewca/wca-regulations/wca-regulations.md

     - 3j2) Definition: Two pieces are similar to each other if they are identical in shape and size, or mirrored in shape and identical in size.
     - 3j3) Corrugated/textured parts which permit the orientation of pieces to be distinguished by feel are not permitted for blindfolded events.
 - 3k) Puzzles must be approved by the WCA Delegate before use in the competition.
-- 3l) A puzzle may have a logo on a coloured part.
-If it does, it must have at most one coloured part with a logo.
+- 3l) A puzzle may have a logo on a colored part.
+If it does, it must have at most one colored part with a logo.
     - 3l1) The logo must be placed on a center piece.
 Exceptions for puzzles that do not have center pieces:
         - 3l1a) For Pyraminx and 2x2x2, the logo may be on any piece.
         - 3l1b) For Square-1, the logo must be on a piece in the equatorial slice.